Weeks 14 thru 16 – Gestational Age (Fetal age – Weeks 12 thru 14):

 Weeks 17 thru 20 – Gestational Age (Fetal Age – Weeks 15 thru 18):

-The baby has reached a point where movements are being felt more often by the mom.
+The baby has reached a point where movements are being felt more often by the mother.
 The eyebrows and eyelashes grow in, and tiny nails have begun to grow on the fingers and toes.
 The skin of the fetus is going through many changes and begins to produce vernix at the twentieth week.
-Vernix is a white pasty substance that covers the fetus’s skin to protect it from amniotic fluid.
-A fetal heartbeat could be heard by a stethoscope now.
+Vernix is a white pasty substance that covers the fetus’ skin to protect it from amniotic fluid.
+A fetal heartbeat can be heard by a stethoscope now.
 The fetus has reached a length of 8 inches and weighs about 12 ounces.

 Weeks 21 thru 23 – Gestational Age (Fetal Age – Weeks 19 thru 21):

 Lanugo now covers the fetus’s entire body.
 The fetus is beginning to have the look of a newborn infant as the skin becomes less transparent while fat begins to develop.
 All the components of the eyes are developed.
 The liver and pancreas are working hard to develop completely.
 The fetus has reached about 10-11 inches in length and weighs about 1 – 1 ¼ pounds.